-The recommended dose for oxaliplatin in adjuvant setting is 85 mg/m intravenously repeated every 2 weeks for 12 cycles (6 months).
+The recommended dose for oxaliplatin in adjuvant setting is 85 mg/m2 intravenously repeated every two weeks for 12 cycles (6 months).

-The recommended dose for oxaliplatin in treatment of metastatic colorectal cancer is 85 mg/m intravenously repeated every 2 weeks until disease progression or unacceptable toxicity.
-Dosage given should be adjusted according to tolerability (see section 4.4 Special Warnings and Precautions for Use).
+The recommended dose for oxaliplatin in treatment of metastatic colorectal cancer is 85 mg/m2 intravenously repeated every 2 weeks until disease progression or unacceptable toxicity.

+Dosage given should be adjusted according to tolerability. (see section 4.4).

-Oxaliplatin should always be administered before fluoropyrimidines - i.e. 5-fluorouracil.
+Oxaliplatin should always be administered before fluoropyrimidines, i.e. 5-fluorouracil (5-FU).

-Oxaliplatin is administered as a 2- to 6-hour intravenous infusion in 250 to 500 mL of glucose 5% solution (50 mg/mL) to give a concentration between 0.2 mg/mL and 0.70 mg/mL; 0.70 mg/mL is the highest concentration in clinical practice for an oxaliplatin dose of 85 mg/m.
+Oxaliplatin is administered as a 2- to 6-hour intravenous infusion in 250 to 500 ml of glucose 5 % (50 mg/ml) solution to give a concentration between 0.2 mg/ml and 0.70 mg/ml; 0.70 mg/ml is the highest concentration in clinical practice for an oxaliplatin dose of 85 mg/m2.

-Oxaliplatin has mainly been used in combination with continuous infusion 5-fluorouracil based regimens.
-For the two-weekly treatment schedule 5-fluorouracil regimens combining bolus and continuous infusion have been used.
+Oxaliplatin has mainly been used in combination with continuous infusion 5-fluorouracil (5 FU) based regimens.
+For the two-weekly treatment schedule 5-fluorouracil regimens (5 FU) combining bolus and continuous infusion were used.